Elizabeth P. Farrington

 Mary Elizabeth Pruett Farrington (May 30, 1898 – July 21, 1984), more commonly known as Elizabeth P. Farrington, was publisher of the Honolulu Star-Bulletin and an American politician who served as delegate to the United States Congress for the Territory of Hawai'i.
-She was the wife to Joseph Rider Farrington, whom she had succeeded in Washington, DC.
+She was the wife to Joseph Rider Farrington, whom she had succeeded in Washington, D.C.
 Her father-in-law was the Territorial Governor of Hawai'i Wallace Rider Farrington.

 Early life

-Farrington was born in Tokyo to American parents on May 30, 1898.
+Farrington was born in Tokyo on May 30, 1898; her parents were Robert and Josie Pruett, who were Christian missionaries from Tennessee.
 She attended Tokyo Foreign School before moving back to the United States.
-She attended grammar schools in Nashville, Tennessee, El Paso, Texas and Los Angeles, California.
+She attended grammar schools in Nashville, Tennessee, El Paso, Texas, and Los Angeles, California.
 After graduating from Hollywood High School, Farrington obtained a degree from Ward-Belmont Junior College of Nashville in 1916.
-She went on to the University of Wisconsin–Madison, where she met her husband.
+She went on to study journalism at the University of Wisconsin-Madison, where she met her husband.
 She graduated from Wisconsin in 1918.
 Newly married, she settled in Honolulu.
 She became a newspaper correspondent for the Honolulu Star-Bulletin through 1957.

+She and her husband adopted two children.

 Political career

-Farrington was elected President of the League of Republican Women, an office she served in Washington, D.C. from 1946 to 1948.
+Farrington was elected President of the League of Republican Women, an office she served in Washington, D.C., from 1946 to 1948.
 She was then elected to the National Federation of Women's Republican Clubs and served as its president from 1949 to 1953.
 In 1952, Farrington was a delegate for the Territory of Hawai'i to the Republican National Convention that nominated Dwight Eisenhower to become President of the United States.

 Farrington was elected to the United States Congress in a special election to fill a vacancy left by her husband's unexpected death.
-She was subsequently re-elected to a term in her own right, and served from July 31, 1954 to January 3, 1957.
+She was subsequently re-elected to a term in her own right, and served from July 31, 1954, to January 3, 1957.
 In 1956, she lost her bid for re-election to a third term in Congress and returned to her family's newspaper business in Honolulu.
 She was the first woman elected to represent Hawaii in any capacity (territory or state) in the U.S. Congress.